FlexWilliams/vouch-for-me/project_mgmt/TASKS.md

 - simulate on sveltekit backend, try to add delay for ui spinner plz
 - display new item on ui
-- save to local storage for now
+- ~~save to local storage for now~~

 ### Acceptance Criteria:

+going to impl supabase, no point in saving to local storage. maybe as a fallback for when save to cloud doesnt work!

-Verified By <> on:
+Verified By cube on: 7/15/25

 <br>